by Whova | Last updated: October 4th, 2019

 Now you know what to communicate and when.
 Knowing how to communicate that information effectively is much more important, though.
 Beyond merely announcing information, you should engage attendees and get them involved in your event as much as possible.

 Here is a checklist for you, from basic to advanced communication tools.

-- Event website creation.
+- Event page on your website.
 This will help anyone who is interested in learning more about your event easily find updated information in one spot.
 Potential attendees will most likely come to this page.

 - Twitter: Regardless whether it is a business event or not, Twitter is a good place where you will want to feature an up-to-date stream of what’s happening, ask for feedback, answer any questions, share interesting comments and engage more.
 You can acquaint followers with all speakers and hosts’ official handles.

 - Facebook: If your audiences are in Facebook, it is a good idea to set your event as public to promote more invitations throughout the Facebook community and moderate shared comments, photos and videos.

 - Instagram: It is a great place to share high quality sneak peeks of speakers, location and anything evocative of the event’s story.
 Be sure to utilize your event hashtag here.